• SearchSearch

 Best Tips for Traveling in Europe with Teens

-Traveling through Europe with teens — with all its history, culture, and cuisine — comes with its own set of considerations, of course.
-After spending several weeks in Italy and France, I’ve rounded up my top tips for not just surviving, but truly enjoying Europe with teens.
+Traveling through Europe with teens — with all its history, culture and cuisine — comes with its own set of considerations, of course.
+After spending several weeks in Italy and France, I’ve rounded up my top tips for not just surviving but truly enjoying Europe with teens.

 Europe with Teens

-Empower Your Teens
+Empower Your Teens with Responsibilities

 Cut the Tech Cord (Most of the Time)

-Good news!
-Unless you’re willing to shell out the dough for an international data plan or card, your teens will be in ‘airplane mode’ in Europe.
-We found this to be a wonderful opportunity to teach them what life was like in the Dark Ages (just kidding … the Paris catacombs did that for us!).
 We explained the family rules for data usage before leaving home, so our teens were aware of the cost of roaming and texting, and made sure to give them moments of Internet binging too: we stayed in apartment rentals with WIFI, and allowed our teens relaxation time in the evenings when they could text friends and watch their favorite TV programs.
-This time allowed for some normalcy during a vacation spent in countries with different customs and different languages.
+We didn’t want to be total monsters when we travel, and a little tech time allowed for some normalcy during a vacation spent in countries with different customs and different languages.

-Balance Museums with Outdoor Activity
+Balance Museums with Outdoor Fun

 Tune In to the Local Scene